 - We advise you to exercise normal safety precautions in New Caledonia.
-You should exercise common sense and look out for suspicious behaviour, as you would in Australia, and monitor the media and other sources for information on local travelling conditions.
+You should exercise common sense and look out for suspicious behaviour, as you would in Australia.
+Monitor the media and other sources for changes to local travelling conditions.

 - Cyclone season in New Caledonia normally lasts from November to April, but tropical storms and cyclones may occur outside this period.
 See Additional information.